-Rent to own, b) More self-help, c) Make it accessible/feasible, eed fancy \$270K homes, e) Transitional/temporary housing for f) Kauhale Model rveys Waimānalo has the highest preference rating, but a shortage n.
+ne, which could include: a) Rent to own, b) More self-help, e, d) Offering simple homes, not need fancy \$270,000 homes, g Hawaiian families, i.e. Townhouses, f) Kauhale Model.

+rveys Waimānalo has the highest preference rating, but a shortage n.
 More kūpuna housing is needed, preferably near the beach for are listed above.

-nability - retrofitted?, b) Affordable, c) Aquaponics, d) iety, g) food sovereignty | security ducted study on this entitled Waimānalo Community Business , c) Need to support Hawaiian-owned / run businesses, d) Need to mcies to add support to DHHL constituents idscaping businesses in the area with no location for their office or center" ambiance for these areas, where uses and activities such as e presence.
+"Go Green."
+Some options include: a) Retrofitting for aponics, d) Aquaculture, e) Backyard Gardening, f) Safety, ubator, b) The need to support Hawaiian-owned / run businesses, with other agencies to add support to DHHL constituents idscaping businesses in the area with no location for their office or center" ambiance for these areas, where uses and activities such as presence.
 Provisions should be made for roadside vending for the at is consistent with traffic safety and rural ambience.